Greyhounds & Behaviour

 This is another example of why greyhounds stare.

-This is more of an impatient, resource led stare that will flick between you and the object of their desire – a water refill, their toy has got stuck or has been placed out of reach.
+This is more of an impatient, resource-led stare that will flick between you and the object of their desire – a water refill or their toy is stuck or has rolled out of reach.

 The ‘Aggressive’ Stare